From the Goenpul clan, Minjerribah

 Our people have lived on this country for thousands of years and have seen the change of the landscape and the arrival of people from many nations.
 The present sea levels here today came about 7,000 years ago.
 There are 21 known stories across different sites along the coastline of Australia that retell this event, describing the changes of the landscape as the sea levels rose.
 One is from my home country, Quandamooka Country.

 Learn Heal Grow

 Our country is a part of us and makes us who we are as a people.
-Aboriginal people have been blessed with this land by Biami, The Creator.
+Aboriginal people have been blessed with this land by Biami, The Creator God.

-We are caretakers and custodians of our land treating it with respect and only taking what we need.
-For thousands of years we cared for country and that country has cared for us, providing food and water to sustain us for many, many generations.
+We are the caretakers and custodians of our land, treating it with respect and only taking what we need.
+For thousands of years we have cared for country and country has cared for us, providing food and water to sustain us for many generations.
 Strict lores were in place to ensure the continued plentiful supply of food.
 Food was shared.
 The old, very young, sick and disabled were cared for and provided for.
 Nobody starved.

-The line at the bottom right represents the injustices of the past.
+My country is Sea Country, Quandamooka Country.
+This painting shows the sea life that can be found there, such as Quampies (pearl oysters), eugaries (pipis), kinyingarra (oysters), andaccal (mullet) and many more.
+The thick, peach and white coloured squiggly line at the bottom left of the painting represents the injustices of the past.
 We will always remember the pains of our ancestors and the intergenerational traumas that still carry on today.
-I have left the top right of the painting empty.
-This represents the future that is yet to be written.
-A future of strength, a great resurgence and better understanding of our culture.
-That we as a Nation can grow together and learn from one another.
+I have left the top right corner of the painting empty to represent the future that is yet to be written.
+A future of strength; a great resurgence; a better understanding of our culture so that we, as a nation, can grow together and learn from one another.

 Swipe to see more